kapseliboi/hybrixd/README.md

 sudo pip3 install https://download.electrum.org/3.0.3/Electrum-3.0.3.tar.gz
 ```

-It is not necessary to go through the electrum setup wizard and create any keys, since electrum is only used as an API and hybridd does not permanently store any keys.
+Note: It is not necessary to go through the electrum setup wizard and create any keys, since electrum is only used as an API and hybridd does not permanently store any keys.
 Hybridd expects electrum to run on 127.0.0.1:8338 by default.
 To configure electrum, create the required config file, the following commands should suffice.

 ```
 mkdir ~/.electrum